AAE6102-Group9-Lab-Report-20250417/Group9_Lab_report/README.md

 ## 4. Results and Analysis
 ### 4.1 Position Comparison Visualization
 #### Figure 6: Position Comparison between DGPS L1 and DGPS L1+L2
+The plot shows the positional discrepancies between single-frequency (L1) and dual-frequency (L1+L2) DGPS solutions.
+While both solutions show similar trends, the L1+L2 solution appears smoother and has fewer deviations.
+However, the results also indicate that DGPS, even with dual frequencies, struggles with multipath and signal obstructions typical of urban settings, as reflected in the noisy data.
 ![](images/DGPS_DGPS_L1_position.jpg)
 #### Figure 7: Position Comparison between RTK L1 and RTK LI+L2
+The RTK L1+L2 solution shows noticeably higher stability and consistency compared to RTK L1, especially in the U direction.
+The L1-only solution exhibits greater jumps and noise, indicating reduced reliability.
+The RTK L1+L2 solution benefits from carrier-phase measurements on dual frequencies, which allow for better ambiguity resolution and robustness against ionospheric and tropospheric delays.
+This is critical in urban environments where multipath effects and signal blockages are prevalent.
 ![](images/RTK%20L1_RTK%20LI+L2%20E5B_position.jpg)
 #### Figure 8: Position Comparison between SPP L1 and SPP L1+L2
+The SPP L1+L2 solution provides slightly improved accuracy and smoother trends compared to SPP L1.
+However, both solutions exhibit significant noise and deviations, particularly in the vertical component, indicating that single-point positioning is less reliable in urban scenarios.
 ![](images/SPP_SPP%20L1%20position.jpg)

 ### 4.2 Signal quality analysis